patriciafohnzep-sketch/MenTor_Patricia/readme.md

 Contributions are welcome!
 Please feel free to fork the repository, create pull requests, or open issues for bugs and feature requests.
 ## patricia's contribution
-My name is patricia fohnzep and this is my contributio
+My name is patricia fohnzep and this is my contribution

 ## 📞 Support